| Title: | General Linear Ballistic Accumulator Models |

 A data frame with 3000 observations on the following 3 variables.

-response accuracy
+accresponse accuracy

-response times
+rtresponse times

-difficulty, a factor with levels easy
+diffdifficulty, a factor with levels easy medium diff

 Example data from Brown and Heathcote, 2008.